 Psychiatric evaluation, diagnosis, medication prescription, and ongoing monitoring for relevant diagnoses.
 Services provided by licensed psychiatrists and nurses.

 Incredible Years Dinosaur School (ages four to eight): A weekly two-hour group focusing on classroom success, understanding feeling, problem solving, anger management, and friendship skills.

 Girls' Group: Ongoing same sex groups for girls ages seven to 11, and 12 to 17.
 Participants learn skills to be successful in everyday life.
 Topics include self-esteem, healthy expression of feelings, communication and self-care.

-Boys' Group: An ongoing same-sex group for boys ages seven to11.
+Boys' Group: An ongoing same-sex group for boys ages seven to 11, and 12 to1 7.
 Participants will learn skills to help manage their anger and communicate their feelings effectively.

 The leading national evidence-based early childhood development training program for parents of children ages birth to 12.